microsoft/pxt-arcade/docs/skillmap/shark/shark1b.md

 ## Finale

 **Way to go!!**

 ---

 All you have to do is avoid the submarines to stay alive!

-When you're done playing your game, click **Finish** to continue to the next level and learn how to defend yourself with your lasers.
+When you're done playing your game, click **Done** to continue to the next level and learn how to defend yourself with your lasers.